-To find out whether VeraCrypt can use hardware-accelerated AES on your computer, select Settings > Performance and Driver options and check the field labeled 'Processor (CPU) in this computer supports hardware acceleration for AES'.
+To find out whether VeraCrypt can use hardware-accelerated AES on your computer, select Settings > Performance/Driver Configuration and check the field labeled 'Processor (CPU) in this computer supports hardware acceleration for AES'.

 To find out whether a processor you want to purchase supports the Intel AES-NI instructions (also called "AES New Instructions"), which VeraCrypt uses for hardware-accelerated AES, please check the documentation for the processor or contact the vendor/manufacturer.
-However, note that some Intel processors, which the Intel website lists as AES-NI-supporting, actually support the AES-NI instructions only with a Processor Configuration update.
+Alternatively, click here to view an official list of Intel processors that support the AES-NI instructions.
+However, note that some Intel processors, which the Intel website lists as AES-NI-supporting, actually support the AES-NI instructions only with a Processor Configuration update (for example, i7-2630/2635QM, i7-2670/2675QM, i5-2430/2435M, i5-2410/2415M).
 In such cases, you should contact the manufacturer of the motherboard/computer for a BIOS update that includes the latest Processor Configuration update for the processor.